 As advocates for consumers, the groups further urge Congress to heed the lessons of the 2008 financial crisis.
-Legislators should include a slate of needed consumer protections such as making ancillary fees reasonable, restoring a private right of action, empowering state attorneys general to protect passengers, prohibiting further reductions in seat sizes, and ensuring equal access to airfare, fee, and schedule data.
+We also want consumer protections.
+Legislators should include a slate of needed consumer protections such as making all ancillary fees reasonable, restoring a private right of action, empowering state attorneys general to protect passengers, prohibiting further reductions in seat sizes, and ensuring equal access to airfare, fee, and schedule data.

 This funding is for immediate needs to beat back this pandemic and get the aviation industry on its feet again:

 - Prioritize passenger safety and health over minimizing airline losses – follow, to the extent possible, social distancing, cleaning, testing, and other recommendations for coronavirus mitigation;

 - Require that cash refunds of airfares and ancillary fees be paid to anyone who cancels flights or whose flight is canceled by an airline;

 - Rebooked flights must not be at increased fares and all fares must be kept at reasonable levels so that those who still need to fly can afford to; and

 - Call centers must be staffed to handle increased call volumes.

 The next tranche of actions and funding may provide an opportunity to reset the aviation system.